singingwolfboy/netlify-home/_posts/2015-11-24-a-step-by-step-guide-inkpaper-on-netlify.md

 Finally, if you're completely new to InkPaper, simply continue this guide chronologically.

 #### 1. Download InkPaper
 The first thing you need to do is head over to [InkPapers webpage](http://www.inkpaper.io/) and download the installation package that fits with your operating system.
-The package comes in both an OSX, a Windows and a Linux flavor and there are both 32bit and 64 bit versions for the Windows and Linux OS's.
+The package comes in both an OSX, a Windows and a Linux flavor and there are both 32bit and 64 bit versions for the Windows and Linux.
 ![inkpaperwebpage.png](/uploads/inkpaperwebpage.png)

 #### 2A.
 Linux and OSX: Extract and prepare InkPaper